psantos-rrc/fed-fa2025-hackathon-2/PROJECT_DOCUMENTATION.md

 ## Project Overview

-This project focuses on creating a simple informative webpage about maple syrup using HTML, exploring its origins, production, and modern uses.
+This project focuses on creating a simple informative webpage about maple syrup using HTML and CSS, exploring its origins, production, and modern uses.
 The primary objectives are to educate visitors on the history and benefits of maple syrup, showcase elements like recipes and production details through HTML structures.

 ## Team Members:

 -   Cao Jie Hao Cho
--   Chuang Li
 -   Paul Santos

 ## Member Contributions: